Tribute to Ms. Hulda Roper

 Hulda Roper dedicated her life to serving the community and especially the young people of Lincoln.

-In 1944, she became the first woman police officer on the Lincoln Police force.
-As the only woman on the force for several years, Ms. Roper was involved in many cases dealing with family problems and demonstrated a particular interest in children and their welfare.
+In 1944, she became a police woman with the Lincoln Police department.
+As a woman pioneering in the field of police work, Ms. Roper was involved in many cases dealing with family problems and demonstrated a particular interest in children and their welfare.

 Hulda Roper, after unselfishly devoting her entire career to the Lincoln community and its young people, died February 28, 2001.

-Roper added 16 new classrooms an 2 additional multipurpose rooms during the 2007-2008 School Term.
-12 classrooms are dedicated to the grades 1-5 and four kindergarten classrooms are to accommodate the beginning of all day kindergarten.
+Roper added 16 new classrooms and an additional multipurpose room during the 2007-2008 School Term.
+12 classrooms are dedicated to grades 1-5 and four kindergarten classrooms are to accommodate the beginning of all day kindergarten.